 NOTICE The gearbox oil have to meet requirements of API GL 5 class.
+The gearbox of this snowmobile has been developed and validated using the XPSTM Synthetic gear oil.
+BRP strongly recommends the use of its XPS Synthetic gear oil at all times.
 Damages caused by oil which is not suitable for the gearbox will not be covered by the BRP limited warranty.